foxhound87/rfx-stack/DOCUMENTATION.md

 ```

-The mapped Stores are called by the **Store Initalizer** located at `/src/utils/state/store.js` that will automatically inject the **inital state** in themselves.
+The mapped Stores are called by the **Store Initalizer** of the `rfx-core` that will automatically inject the **inital state** in themselves.
 It is also be used as a getter of the Stores.

 Now we can use the `mobx-react` **Provide** Component on both client and server: